pumachu/HER-with-PGMs/README.md

 **Figure 3.** The thermal process of the “melt & quench” procedure.
 Three disordered slabs are constructed by quenching at different time steps from 6000 K to 300 K.

 ## OUTPUTS
-This folder contains stuctures (CONTCAR) of all slabs (with and without H adsorption) considered in this work.
+This folder contains the H-adsorption free energy in eV and json format (deltaGH.json) and stuctures (CONTCAR) of all slabs (with and without H adsorption) considered in this work.
 For the nomenclature, please refer to the supporting information of the work.
 Threre are four different types of slabs:
 ```
 a.
 Smooth primitive (smooth_primitive)
 b.
 Smooth vacancy (smooth_vacancy)